School Science Lessons

 Starting with saturated solution of nitre, add glue that seizes upon the organic matter and rises as scum to be removed.

-Continue the boiling until the liquid is clear, then cooled and constantly stirred until most of the nitre is deposited in very fine, needle-like crystals, called saltpetre flour.
+Continue the boiling until the liquid is clear, then cool and constantly stir until most of the nitre is deposited in very fine, needle-like crystals, called saltpetre flour.

 Wash off all adhering mother liquor.